mayankkejriwal/GNOME-p3/README.md

 Full code for the Monopoly simulator is in **_GNOME-p3/monopoly-simulator/_** and is written using OOP methodology.

-The entry point for the simulator is **_GNOME-p3/monopoly-simulator/gameplay_socket.py_** and can be run on the command line.

 The following steps have to be followed before running the simulator:
 * Install __python3__.
 * Clone the GNOME-p3 repository - __```$ git clone git@github.com:mayankkejriwal/GNOME-p3.git```__